 Menu/Setup/Additional functions/Mathematical functions/MF1 to 8/Mode = Redundancy Function Options Info Calculation Selection • Off • On On/off switch for the function Factory setting Off Y1 The options depend on the sensors connected You can select a maximum of 3 different types of Measured value sensor that output the same measured value.
-Y2 Example for temperature redundancy You have a pH sensor and an oxygen sen You have a pH sensor and an oxygen sensor at Measured value inputs 1 and 2.
+Y2 Example for temperature redundancy You have a pH sensor and an oxygen sensor at Measured value inputs 1 and 2.
 Select the pH sensor as Y1 and the oxygen sensor as Y2 .
 Measured value : Select Y3 (optional) Temperature in each case.
 Measured value

-Menu/Setup/Additional functions/Mathematical functions/MF1 to 8/Mode = Redundancy Function Options Info Deviation control Selection Off On Factory setting Off You can monitor the redundancy.
+Menu/Setup/Additional functions/Mathematical functions/MF1 to 8/Mode = Redundancy Function Options Info Deviation control Selection Off On You can monitor the redundancy.
 Specify an absolute limit value that must not be exceeded.
-Deviation limit Depends on the selected measured value Redundancy Read only View this value in a user-defined measuring screen or output the value via the current output. ▶ Mathematical function assignment view Overview of the configured functions rH value
+Factory setting Off Deviation limit Depends on the selected measured value Redundancy Read only View this value in a user-defined measuring screen or output the value via the current output. ► Mathematical function assignment view Overview of the configured functions rH value